rpm-software-management/dnf5/doc/commands/group.8.rst

     The command accepts the same options as the ``list`` subcommand.

 ``install``
-    Mark the specified groups installed and install packages it contains.
+    Mark the specified environments or groups installed and install groups and packages they contain.

+    If an environments or group is already (partially) installed, the command  installs the missing groups and packages it contains.

+    In case both groups and environments match, only groups are affected.

-    Also include optional packages of the group if the ``--with-optional`` option is specified.
-By default all `Mandatory` and `Default` packages will be installed whenever possible. `Conditional` packages are installed if they meet their requirement.
+    If the ``--with-optional`` option is used, also include ``Optional`` packages of groups.
+By default, all ``Mandatory`` and ``Default`` packages will be installed whenever possible. ``Conditional`` packages are installed if they meet their requirement.
 This can be configured by :manpage:`dnf5.conf(5)`, :ref:`group_package_types <group_package_types_options-label>`.

-    If the group is already (partially) installed, the command  installs the missing packages from the group.

-    If the ``--no-packages`` option is used, no new packages will be installed by this command.
-Only currently installed group packages are considered to be installed with the group.
+    If the ``--no-packages`` option is used, no packages will be installed by this command.
+    Only currently installed group packages are considered to be installed with the groups.

 ``remove``
-    Mark the group removed and remove those packages in the group  from  the system  which  do not belong to another installed group and were not installed explicitly by the user.
+    Mark the specified environments or groups removed and remove groups and packages they contain unless they belong to another installed environment or group, were installed explicitly by the user or (in case of packages) were installed as a dependency.

+    In case both groups and environments match, only groups are affected.

     If the ``--no-packages`` option is used, no packages will be removed by this command.

 ``upgrade``
-    Upgrade a definition of the specified group and the packages belonging to the group.
-If new packages have been added to the current definition of the group since the group was installed, the new packages will be installed.
-Likewise, if some packages have been removed from the group definition, the packages will be uninstalled unless they were installed for a different reason (e.g.  explicitly installed by a user or implicitly installed as a dependency).
+    Upgrade a definition of the specified environments and groups and the groups and packages they contain.
+If new groups or packages have been added to the current definitions since the environments or groups were installed, the new groups and packages will be installed.
+Likewise, if some groups or packages have been removed from the definition, they will be removed unless they were installed for a different reason (belong to another installed environment or group, were installed explicitly by the user or were installed as a dependency).

+    In case both groups and environments match, only groups are affected.

 Options for ``list`` and ``info``
 =================================